cheoljoo/problemSolving/leetcode/README.md

 - problem :
   - Given two strings word1 and word2, return the minimum number of steps required to make word1 and word2 the same.
   - In one step, you can delete exactly one character in either string.
+  - Constraints:
+    - 1 <= word1.length, word2.length <= 500
+    - word1 and word2 consist of only lowercase English letters.
   - ```
       Input: word1 = "sea", word2 = "eat"
       Output: 2